Ruby pair 0.26 ct*

-This stone is suitable for use in all jewelry and comes with a certificate of authenticity.
+This stone is suitable for use in all jewelery and comes with a certificate of authenticity.

 The ruby is one of the most famous gemstones in the world and also one of the most expensive.
 The name is derived from the Latin word "ruber" which means red.
 It belongs to the group of corundum and while red corundum is called rubies, all other colors are called sapphire.
 The red color is due to the presence of traces of chromium.
-The reds have a wide color range from orange-red to purplish-red and although personal preferences should also be taken into account at the time of purchase, the most desirable and valuable color is an intense red with no secondary purple or yellow hue.
+The reds cover a wide color range from orange-red to purple-red and while personal preferences should also be taken into account when purchasing, the most desirable and valuable color is an intense red with no secondary purple or yellow tint.

 The ruby is a type 2 gemstone.
 This means that fine inclusions are tolerated.
 In fact, these ensure that the color comes into its own even better.
-In addition, the chrome content ensures that the stone fluoresces with red light in daylight, which further enhances the color.
-The high hardness of 9 (just after diamond) makes it the ideal gemstone for jewelry.
-The classic location for ruby is Mogok in Burma.
-The terms "Mogok" or "Burma" ruby are still used for the best qualities even though the stones are not from there.
+In addition, the chromium content ensures that the stone fluoresces in daylight with red light, which further enhances the color.
+Its high hardness of 9 (just after diamond) makes it the ideal gemstone for jewelry.
+The classic site for ruby is Mogok in Burma.
+The terms "Mogok" or "Burma" ruby are still used for the best qualities even though the stones do not come from there.

-High quality rubies nowadays come mainly from East Africa, especially Mozambique and Madagascar.
+High quality rubies today mainly come from East Africa, particularly Mozambique and Madagascar.
 Low quality rubies are known from many locations worldwide.
-Very pure rubies with a good color are extremely rare.
-Especially larger stones over 2 carats.
+Pure rubies with good color are among the most sought after gems.
+Particularly larger stones over 2 carats.
 Rubies over 10 carats are extremely rare and extremely precious.

-The big auction houses have been trading top rubies for years with carat prices ranging from a few hundred thousand euros to more than a million euros, which is considerably higher than the prices for top diamonds.
+The major auction houses have been trading top rubies for years with carat prices ranging from a few hundred thousand euros to more than a million euros, which is considerably higher than the prices for the best colorless diamonds.

-Rubies are usually heated like almost all corundum, which is fine.
+Rubies are usually heated like almost all corundum, and that's fine.
 See also our treatments section.
-In addition, corundum can acquire a red tinge due to the addition of beryllium during heating.
-Ruby has also been synthetically produced since 1883.
+In addition, corundum can acquire a red hue due to the addition of beryllium during heating.
+Ruby has also been synthetically manufactured since 1883.
 It is therefore advisable to buy such stones only from reputable dealers or jewelers.
-Since the ruby is an extremely rare gem, especially when compared to diamonds, it represents a good long-term investment.
+Since the ruby is an extremely rare gemstone, especially when compared to diamonds, it represents a good long-term investment.